-- 4.1 Governance arrangements are in place and are managed by the special purpose vehicle Peterborough HE Property Company Ltd. At its meeting on 26 January 2022, the Combined Authority Board approved the draft Full Business Case for the Phase 3 Living Lab including modifications to the Shareholders Agreement.
-In addition, delegated authority was provided to the Chief Executive of the Combined Authority, in consultation with the Chief Legal Officer (Monitoring Officer) and the Deputy Chief Finance Officer (S73 Officer), to agree changes to the Collaboration Agreement and Development Agreement.
-These agreements have been updated, and will be signed and dated in accordance with the timescales set out in the Full Business Case. - 4.2 Further legal support and implications will be considered as part of the further update for the Business Board in summer 2023. - 4.3 As per Chapter 4, clause 1.2 (m) of the Combined Authority's constitution, Shareholder Agreement matters are reserved to the Combined Authority Board. - 4.4 Following an internal audit, a report was taken to the Audit and Governance Committee on 30 September 2022, which included recommendations to strengthen the governance of the Companies.
-Officers have proceeded to act in line with the recommendations in the report, which can be found in section 2.6 of the report Document.ashx (cmis.uk.com).
+4.1 Governance arrangements are in place and are managed by the special purpose vehicle - Peterborough HE Property Company Ltd. At the Combined Authority Board meeting on 26th January 2022, the Combined Authority Board approved the draft Full Business for the Phase 3 Living Lab including modifications to the Shareholders Agreement.
+In addition, Delegated Authority was provided to the Chief Executive of the CPCA in consultation with the Chief Legal Officer (Monitoring Officer), and the Deputy Chief Finance Officer (s73 Officer) to agree changes to the Collaboration Agreement and Development Agreement.
+These agreements have been updated and will be signed and dated in accordance with the timescales set out in the Full Business Case.

+- 4.2 Further legal support and implications will be considered as part of the further update for committee in summer 2023. - 4.3 As per the Constitution, Chapter 4, clause 1.2 (m), Shareholder Agreement matters are reserved to the Combined Authority Board. - 4.4 Following an internal audit, a report was taken to the Audit and Governance Committee on 30th September 2022 which includes recommendations to strengthen the governance of the Companies.
+Officers have proceeded to act in line with the recommendations in the report which can be found at clause 2.6 of the report Document.ashx (cmis.uk.com).